 ICANN, the organization or a constituent part thereof could potentially be a beneficiary in either of two scenarios:

-Funds are used by the ICANN organization distinct from the granting process, for example to replenish the reserve fund.
+Funds are used by ICANN org distinct from the granting process, for example to replenish the reserve fund.

 Funds are allocated through the granting process.
 In order for a SO/AC (or subpart thereof) to be able to apply for auction proceeds, it would have to meet all of the application criteria and basic due diligence requirements used in the evaluation of any other applicant.
 Considerations of self-dealing/private benefit as well as conflict of interest would need to be taken into account in evaluating the application.
 The applicant would need to demonstrate that the proposed use for funds is separate from work that is already funded as part of ICANN’s daily operations.
 The CCWG anticipates that allocation of funds in this manner would be the exception rather than the rule.

-If ICANN were eligible to apply through the granting process under mechanism A, B, or C, particular attention would need to be paid to maintaining division and recognition of responsibilities of staffing, budget, confidential information and operations between the department responsible for proceeds allocation and other parts of the organization that may apply for funds.
+If ICANN org were eligible to apply through the granting process under mechanism A, B, or C, particular attention would need to be paid to maintaining division and recognition of responsibilities of staffing, budget, confidential information and operations between the department responsible for proceeds allocation and other parts of the organization that may apply for funds.

-From the perspective of mechanism C, based on input received from ICANN org and the ICANN Board, ICANN would likely not be able to apply for funds granted through a charitable foundation developed to support ICANN's mission, due to self-dealing concerns in the administration and oversight of foundations.
+From the perspective of mechanism C, based on input received from ICANN org and the ICANN Board, ICANN would likely not be able to apply for funds granted through a foundation developed to support ICANN's mission, due to self-dealing concerns in the administration and oversight of foundations.
 To the extent that ICANN is not an applicant for funds through the ICANN Foundation, but is instead among the intended beneficiaries of an applicant's use of the applied-for grant, each such situation would need to be investigated on the particular set of facts and circumstances to see if self-dealing or indirect self-dealing concerns arise.

 Conflict of interest provisions would also become particularly important.
 See response to charter question 5 for additional information about conflict of interest provisions.